PanJakeMinecraft/Fisherman_Chronicles/README.md

 # 🎣 Fisherman Chronicles

 **Fisherman Chronicles** a mixture of **educational application** and **entertainment**, which considered as a part of final project for the first year (second semester) Faculty of Computer and Digital Engineering, Khon Kaen University.
-Created for the Interactive Programming class.
+Created for the Interactive Programming class Final Project.

 ---